UrbanInstitute/covid-neighborhood-job-analysis/README.md

 web app and this data to more effectively dedicate resources - such as food, child care support, or cash assistance - to those who need it most.

+Note: Starting from 6/5/2020, we are using a new methodology to calculate job loss based on national BLS CES and SAE data, instead of QCEW data and individual state data.
+To see the scripts and data used in the old methodology, you van view the previous commits on the master branch

 ## Required R libraries

 - `tidyverse`